Chrispresso/ML-for-coders/README.md

     - The `--force-reinstall` is helpful if you previously had a 32-bit version of Python and are moving to the 64-bit version.
 Otherwise `pip` may use a cached version, which you don't want.
 - Launch jupyter notebook.
 If you have issues you can check the [docs](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html).
 Open a command prompt and type `jupyter notebook` , or if you have multiple versions of Python you can run `python3 -m notebook` .
 - Navigate through the Jupyter Notebook UI to find the folder within the repository you just cloned and select the `.ipynb` that you wish to run.
 This should open the notebook in a new browser window.
 Although in a browser window, this is running locally on your machine now.
 Each "cell" within the notebook can be ran individuall by hitting `shift + enter`.
 The \[in\] cells consist of code to be ran, and the \[out\]  consist of the output after running the cell.
 If there's text in \[out\] then it means I've uploaded a notebook with my saved output to show you what you can expect.
 Be sure to still run the code within the \[in\].

+### Instructions for Google Colab
+- Go to https://colab.research.google.com/ and sign in using a Google profile.
+If you don't have a gmail account, go ahead and create one.
+- Go to File -> Open and then select the GitHub tab.
+Type in `https://github.com/Chrispresso/ML-for-coders` and hit enter.
+- Select the specific notebook you'd like to open from the list of notebooks found.
+- @NOTE if you find the notebook telling you it recommends using the GPU, you can enable GPU support by clicking Runtime -> Change Runtime Type and select GPU from the dropdown under Hardware Accelerator.

 ## FAQ
 1. Why is `pip` timing out?<br/>